krumitzz/AmidBidee/README.md

 - 🌱 I’m currently learning AI/ML

 - 🔭 I’m currently working on *aladabraai* (https://github.com/aldabra-ai/aldabra-ai)...
-A SaaS application focused reduce reduce repetitive tasks and increase healthcare efficiency in hospitals and as well as tackle mental health issues.
+A SaaS application focused on reducing repetitive tasks and increasing healthcare efficiency in hospitals and as well as tackle mental health issues.

 - 👯 I’m looking to collaborate on backend and API projects with django and DRF